Christopher II of Denmark: Biography

 Suddenly, with the help of Henry of Mecklenburg, Christopher stood poised at Vordingborg with 2000 mounted German knights.
 Unfortunately for Christopher they allowed themselves to be surrounded and were forced to surrender.
 After a peasant uprising in Jutland which was crushed ruthlessly by Count Gerhard, the peasants in Skåne begged King Magnus IV of Sweden to rule them.
 He readily accepted and Denmark ceased to exist as a united kingdom.

 Christopher was restored as Danish king in 1329–1330 with the cooperation of Count Johan, but this time he was reduced to the position of a puppet from the start.
 Most of his country was mortgaged, and he had no chance of holding real royal power.
 Jutland for example was mortgaged for 100,000 silver marks which had to be "laid on the table all at once" or the mortgage was not redeemed.
 It was an enormous mortgage and impossible to pay.
 Count Gerhard took all of Jutland as his personal property.
 Count Johan did the same on Funen and Zealand.
 In 1331 Christopher attempted to exploit a conflict between Counts Gerhard and Johan by joining the latter, but it ended in a clear military defeat at Dannevirke.
 Under the terms of the settlement between the counts, Christopher was allowed to retain the title of king, but in reality had no power whatsoever.
 He was given a simple house at Sakskøbing on Lolland, but even that was burned by German mercenaries.
 Christopher was imprisoned at Ålholm Castle on Lolland where he died a ruined and broken man the next year.
 He was buried at Sorø Abbey.

 Upon his death Denmark ceased being a formal kingdom, and for the next eight years it was subdued by various mortgagees to German military rule.

 Legacy

 History's judgment of Christopher has been extremely hard, and he has often been regarded as a weak, unreliable and incapable tyrant— "the king who mortgaged Denmark to the Germans".
 He in many ways simply carried on the policy of his predecessor.
 The policy of mortgaging parts of Denmark was common practice by nobles and kings alike to raise money.
 It would be incorrect to call him a passive ruler; the power of the Danish and German high nobility and their co-operation with church establishment undermined his freedom of action.

 Issue

-With his wife, Euphemia of Pomerania, whom he wed in 1300;
+With his wife, Euphemia of Pomerania, whom he wed before 1307: